 Y’all, I loved this book!
 Moorea is such a lovely person and we’ve had numerous convos on Instagram.
 When I heard she was coming out with a book that wasn’t one of her lists’ books, I knew I had to get it!
 I pre-ordered this book and she signed it.

 It was really nice for me to read a book about home decor as I moved a few months before 2019 and I was settling into my second place.
-But this is the first time, I am actually in my space full time.
+However, this is the first time I am actually in my space full time.
 The previous place I had, I only stayed at on weekends since I traveled for a living.

 If you need any home inspiration and ways to do a few DIY projects, or hone in on what you like.
 Then you will love this book as much as I did!